-Additional references on models in humanitarian logistics can be found in Duran et al. (2013) and in the survey by Ortuno et al. (2013).
+Additional references on models in humanitarian logistics can be found in the surveys by Ortuno et al. (2013), Liberatore et al. (2013), and Hoyos, Morales, and Akhavan-Tabatabaei (2015).

 Time in Disaster Relief

 Network Topology of the Integrated Disaster Relief Supply Chain